macropin/django-registration/docs/backend-api.rst

 ``**kwargs``
-    A dictionary of any additional arguments (e.g., information captured from the URL, such as an activation key) received by the activation view.
-The combination of the ``HttpRequest`` and this additional information must be sufficient to identify the account which will be activated.
+    A dictionary of any additional arguments (e.g., information captured from the URL, such as an activation key) received by the :func:`~registration.views.activate` view.
+The combination of the
+    ``HttpRequest`` and this additional information must be sufficient to identify the account which will be activated.

 If the account cannot be successfully activated (for example, in the default backend if the activation period has expired), this method